-While the fundamental legal process of selling your rental property to your tenant is the same as if you were selling to anyone else, there are a few extra considerations, things you need to know and steps you’ll have to take.
+Although the fundamental legal process of selling your rental property to your tenant is the same as if you were selling to anyone else, there are a few extra considerations.
+Let’s dive into the things you need to know and the steps you’ll have to take.

 Bringing the rental agreement to an end

-Landlords have to give at least two months’ notice to their tenant, in general, whereas a tenant paying rent monthly only has to give one.
-So the most straightforward way to bring the tenancy to an end is for both parties to agree to a month between exchange and completion, is for the tenant to give their month’s notice at the point of exchange.
+In general, when bringing the rental agreement to an end, landlords are required to provide their tenants with a notice period of at least two months, while tenants paying rent monthly only need to provide one.
+To simplify the termination of the tenancy, the most straightforward approach is for both parties to agree on a month between the exchange and completion, allowing the tenant to give their notice at the time of exchange.

 What price should you sell for?

-At the same time, it’s important to be fair with your tenant.
-If you find that demand for your type of property is very high, you could propose marketing it for a number of weeks to gauge interest, but give your tenant first refusal.
+At the same time, it's essential to treat your tenant fairly.
+If there is significant demand for properties like yours, you can propose marketing it for a few weeks to gauge interest but give your tenant the first opportunity to purchase it.

 Is a fee due to the letting agent?